What candles are safe to burn?

 • They require less heat to burn than paraffin, so they are safer.

-Be on the lookout for soy blend candles.
-These candles will likely contain some soy and some paraffin wax.
+Look for soy blend candles.
+These candles are likely to contain some soy and some paraffin.
 Instead, look for candles that are 100% soy.
-You can check the manufacturer’s website if you have any doubts.
-If not, do not buy that brand.
+If in doubt, check the manufacturer’s website.
+If not, do not buy the brand.

-One quick note about beeswax: Some soy candles contain beeswax, and Beeswax, a natural substance, burns just as well as soy wax.
-If you are a vegan and avoid all animal products, stick with 100% soybean wax.
+A quick note about beeswax: Some soy candles contain beeswax, and beeswax, a natural substance, burns just as well as soy wax.
+If you are vegan and avoid all animal products, stick with 100% soy wax.

-Soy candles are better for you, your family, and even your furry friends, as they are less polluting and made of renewable, plant-based materials.
+Soy candles are better for you, your family, and even your furry friends because they are less polluting and made from renewable, plant-based materials.

 Fragrance/Scent

-Avoiding candles containing fragrance is one of the best ways to vet candles.
+Avoiding scented candles is one of the best ways to test candles.
 Here are the reasons.

-Each ingredient will be listed on a product’s ingredient label most of the time.
+In most cases, each ingredient is listed on a product’s ingredient label.
 However, U.S. regulations classify complex mixtures of multiple natural and synthetic chemical components as “fragrance.”

-That’s okay because complex mixtures can have thousands of components, including allergens and VOCs.
-These fragranced products can have adverse effects on the general population’s health.
+That’s okay, because complex mixtures can have thousands of components, including allergens and VOCs.
+These scented products can have adverse health effects on the general population.

-Candles that only contain essential oils are recommended.
-This is when oils are extracted from whole plants and/or plant parts.
-Transparent distributors and manufacturers will always be able to provide information about the process of oil extraction (steam distillation, CO2 extraction, absolute, etc.).
-The country from which the plant material was sourced to make the oil.
+Candles that contain only essential oils are recommended.
+These are oils extracted from whole plants and/or parts of plants.
+Transparent distributors and manufacturers will always be able to provide information about the oil extraction process (steam distillation, CO2 extraction, absolute, etc.).
+The country where the plant material was sourced to produce the oil.

 Wicks

-It is also necessary to decode the wick labels before choosing a clean candle.
-These are some terms that people might be confused about.
+It is also necessary to decipher the wick labels before choosing a clean candle.
+These are some terms that people may be confused about.

 • Terms such as “Lead-Free Wick.”

 This means that the wick is not made of lead.
-However, it’s a kind of greenwashing tactic since the Consumer Product Safety Commission has banned manufacturing, importing, and selling candles with lead-wick wicks, effective October 2003.
+However, it’s a bit of a greenwashing tactic since the Consumer Product Safety Commission banned the manufacture, import and sale of candles with lead wicks as of October 2003.

 • Terms such as “Natural Cotton Wick.”